mo-tarek/learning-log/README.md

-# Journey of a Non-CS Student

-I am excited to embark on my journey to learn the C programming language!

 ## Reflections on Learning
 I really want to Integrate Mathematics with Computer Science to understand deeply how we can make use of this world.